-The MCR President for 2020-21 is Sandeep Unwith.
+The MCR President for 2023/24 is Eeshani Bendale.
 You can find details of the full MCR Committee on the College website

-Elections for some MCR Committee positions for the academic year 2020/21 will take place in Michaelmas term 2020.
-Details of these positions can be found on http://kelloggmcr.com/the-committee/.
-All posts for academic year 2020/21 will be up for election in Trinity term 2021, you will be informed of the election procedures by the Returning Officers.
+Elections for some MCR Committee positions for the academic year 2023/24 will take place in Michaelmas term 2023, further details will be made available at the beginning of the term.
+All posts for academic year 2024/25 will be up for election in Trinity term 2024, you will be informed of the election procedures by the Returning Officers.
 Please come and make your views known and take part.
 It’s a great way to meet people and influence the history of your College.

 A copy of the MCR Constitution is available on request from the MCR President or Secretary.